probe-rs/probe-rs/README.md

 ## Roadmap

 - [ ] v0.1.0
+  - [x] Basic flash downloader working with nRF51.
+  - [ ] cargo-flash which can automatically build & flash the target elf file.
+  - [ ] Docs
+- [ ] v0.2.0
+  - [ ] Parse yaml (or anything else) config files for flash algorithm definitions, such that arbitrary chips can be added.
+  - [ ] Modularize code to allow other cores than M0 and be able to dynamically load chip definitions.
+- [ ] ...
   - [ ] Basic debugging for Cortex m0, m3, m4.
     - [ ] Stepping in
     - [ ] Halting